tehdarthvid/tusktowall/README.md

 # tusktowall
-Arranges images from a Mastodon instance into a wall.
+Arranges images from a Mastodon instance into a wall in realtime.
+Some Mastodon instances have so many toots passing the timeline that images just whizz by. #tusktowall polls theMastodon instance, gets any images it finds, then fills the screen with images in a nice, non-uniform, animated, packed layout.

-Deployed at:
+See it in action at:
 **[tusktowall.darthvid.com](http://tusktowall.darthvid.com)**

 Nothing fancy.
 Just something for me to learn some front-end development.
 I've never done any front-end code before! :P